Ledgerback/DGSF/daoindex/01 WorkingDraft/05 Our Response_DAO Index.md

 The data repository includes the following datasets:

-1. Materials or Evidence dataset:
+1. Materials or Evidence dataset: a dataset of materials cited in DAO Index assessments with the questionnaire
-2. Assessments dataset:
+2. Assessments dataset: a dataset of DAO Index assessments (or completed questionnaires)
-3. Scores dataset:
+3. Scores dataset: a dataset of DAO Index scores
-4. Literature dataset:
+4. Literature dataset: a dataset of academic and grey literature on DAOs (can remove)
+5. Practices dataset: a dataset covering DAO-related practices (may not need if we can just refer to Govbase)

 ### Open data and participatory design approach (maybe move to benefits section)